bjblayney/Project-ideas/README.md

 ### Habit builder
 Interface to log and create new 'positive' changes/habits.

+### Readings tracker
+Automate a reading list website.

 ### Page scraper
-connect to a site and pull out all links, or images, or specific keywords and saves them to a list.
+connect to a site and pull out all links, or images, or specific keywords.

 ### Meme generator
 Make a site that allows people to generate their own memes or ecards